seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 986 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 987 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 980+6=986
+//// 981+6=987

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 187 (2025, Wednesday, July 2nd at 07:36 pm PST)
+//// File version: 188 (2025, Thursday, July 3rd at 07:12 pm PST)
-//// Line count (including blank lines and compiler line): 1,048
+//// Line count (including blank lines and compiler line): 1,049

 //// ----------------------------------------------------- \\\\